tweag/nixtract/README.md

 $ nixtract
 ```

-you can specify a file path directly instead
+you can also specify an output file path directly instead

 ```console
 $ nixtract derivations.jsonl